IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/TechZoneEnvironment.md

     !!!
 Warning "You may be asked to authenticate to IBM Technology Zone"

-        These steps are not detailed here.
+        The steps to authenticate to ITZ are not detailed here as they may vary between users.

     <a href="{{itz.environment}}" target="_blank">{{itz.collectionName}} - reservation page</a>